days

 • Vaginal rings

-Safety of Hormone Therapy
+Safety Of Hormone Therapy

 The new findings on the safety and efficacy of hormone therapy were reported by NAMS and have been endorsed by hundreds of women’s health organizations.
 Experts say that for healthy women (without contraindications) who are younger than 60, and within 10 years of menopause onset, the benefits of hormone therapy outweigh the risks for treating menopause symptoms.